MissingCore/Music/README.md

 - **`[🧪 Experimental]`** [3 widget variants](./docs/widgets.md)

 > [!NOTE]
-> This app is designed to work best on "phone" layouts and isn't tested for larger screens (ie: foldables/tablets).
+> This app is designed to work best on "phone" layouts and isn't tested for larger screens (i.e., foldables/tablets).
 We may improve the layout for larger screens in the future.

 ## Built With